AdrianaPineda/random-comic-ios/README.md

 -   The main view displays a random comic to be rated.
 -   Another view displays the list of previous comics rated.

+The comics are fetched from the [xkcd api](https://xkcd.com/json.html)

 The application is still being worked on, but the design that will have is as follows:

 ![main view design](./main-view-design.png)